 To properly handle links to places, we rely on our destination mapping methodology/formulas to properly construct the target place URL.

-How do you handle migration of Jive security groups and associated permissions for both Groups and Spaces?
+How do you handle the migration of Jive security groups and associated permissions for both Groups and Spaces?
 How do you preserve the security around Private and Secret Groups?

 During the inventory process, we pull all Jive people and places into a database.
 This process also involves capturing ALL security groups via the Jive API.
 We do a deep pull of each security group to also capture members/administrators.